 Instead of pocketing the saved money for the organization, Cofounder and CEO Phil Libin decided to invest the funds back into his workforce, giving employees an additional $800 a month.

 "We gave up our office,” Libin told Business Insider.
-“We didn't give up our responsibility as a company to make sure our employees have a healthy and productive work environment.”
+“We didn't give up our responsibility as a company to ensure our employees have a healthy and productive work environment.”

 Future of Work Startup Leader: Buffer Head of People Nicole Miller Builds Connection into Remote Work

-Buffer’s Head of People, Nicole Miller, has been with the organization for the last seven years and has driven much of the innovative policies that Buffer has implemented including their inclusive family leave policy.
+Buffer’s Head of People, Nicole Miller, has been with the organization for seven years and has driven many of the innovative policies that Buffer has implemented, including their inclusive family leave policy.

 Future of Work Startup Leader: Airbnb Software Engineer Avand Amiri Reworks Remote Meetings

 With the right tools in place, companies can increase employee engagement levels across their remote workforce.
 Avand Amiri, a Software Engineer at Airbnb, set out to create one such tool.

 After remote work became standard, and more people (including Airbnb CEO Brian Chesky) began working from anywhere, Amiri found that being away from the office detracted from certain aspects of Airbnb’s in-person culture.

 He described what was missing in a recent Medium article: “When you walk through the doors of an Airbnb office, you feel an energy that’s both inspiring and intimidating.
 After more than five years with the company, I explain this duality as Airbnb being both incredibly entrepreneurial and aspirational.
 Airbnb company meetings are no different.”